HGGshiwo/MiniSQL/pre.md

 select * from student where rank <> 99
 select * from student where ID = 99
-select * from student where name = Leo
+select * from student where name = Leo select * from student where name = Leo and ID = 505
 ```

 ## 5.drop index